phunkren/design-system-prototype/README.md

 ## HMR

 - Updating a prop in Button or the header in the introduction mdx did not hold reload the page, and hard refreshing also did not display the changes.

+## TypeScript

+- `config` argument in main.js refs function currently returns undefined.
+- I've added an empty object as a fallback for now.